Source code for exovetter.vetters

 [docs] def plot(self): # pragma: no cover self.run(self.tce, self.lc, plot=True)

-[docs] class Centroid(BaseVetter): """Class to handle centroid vetting""" def __init__(self, lc_name="flux", diff_plots=False, centroid_plots=False): """ Parameters ---------- lc_name : str Name of the flux array in the ``lightkurve`` object. diff_plots : bool Show centroid difference plots centroid_plots : bool Show centroid summary plot Attributes ---------- tce : tce object tce object is a dictionary that contains information about the tce to vet, like period, epoch, duration, depth. tpf : obj ``lightkurve`` target pixel file object with pixels in column lc_name metrics : dict Centroid result dictionary populated by :meth:`run`.""" self.lc_name = lc_name self.tce = None self.tpf = None self.metrics = None self.diff_plots = diff_plots self.centroid_plots = centroid_plots
+[docs] class Centroid(BaseVetter): """Class to handle centroid vetting""" def __init__(self, lc_name="flux", diff_plots=False, centroid_plots=False, starloc_pix=None): """ Parameters ---------- lc_name : str Name of the flux array in the ``lightkurve`` object. diff_plots : bool Show centroid difference plots centroid_plots : bool Show centroid summary plot Attributes ---------- tce : tce object tce object is a dictionary that contains information about the tce to vet, like period, epoch, duration, depth. tpf : obj ``lightkurve`` target pixel file object with pixels in column lc_name metrics : dict Centroid result dictionary populated by :meth:`run`.""" self.lc_name = lc_name self.tce = None self.tpf = None self.metrics = None self.diff_plots = diff_plots self.centroid_plots = centroid_plots self.starloc_pix = starloc_pix

 [docs] def run(self, tce, lk_tpf, plot=False, remove_transits=None): """Runs cent.compute_diff_image_centroids and cent.measure_centroid_shift to populate the vetter object.
 Parameters ---------- tce : tce object tce object is a dictionary that contains information about the tce to vet, like period, epoch, duration, depth. lk_tpf: obj ``lightkurve`` target pixel file object with pixels in column lc_name plot : bool option to show plot when initialy populating the metrics.
 Same as using the plot() method. remove_transits : list List of 0 indexed transit integers to not calculate on.
 Returns ------------ metrics : dict centroid result dictionary containing the following: offset : (float) Size of offset in pixels (or whatever unit centroids is in) significance : (float) The statistical significance of the transit.
 Values close to 1 mean the transit is likely on the target star.
-Values less than ~1e-3 suggest the target is not the source of the transit. """ self.tce = tce self.tpf = lk_tpf if plot: self.diff_plots = True self.centroid_plots = True time, cube, time_offset_str = lightkurve_utils.unpack_tpf( self.tpf, self.lc_name ) # noqa: E50 period_days = tce["period"].to_value(u.day) time_offset_q = getattr(exo_const, time_offset_str) epoch = tce.get_epoch(time_offset_q).to_value(u.day) duration_days = tce["duration"].to_value(u.day) if remove_transits is None: # reformat to be a blank list remove_transits = [] centroids, figs, kept_transits = cent.compute_diff_image_centroids( time, cube, period_days, epoch, duration_days, remove_transits, plot=self.diff_plots) offset, signif, fig = cent.measure_centroid_shift(centroids, kept_transits, self.centroid_plots) figs.append(fig) # TODO: If plot=True, figs is a list of figure handles. # Do I save those figures, put them in a single pdf, # close them all? self.metrics = dict(offset=offset, significance=signif) return self.metrics
+Values less than ~1e-3 suggest the target is not the source of the transit. """ self.tce = tce self.tpf = lk_tpf if plot: self.diff_plots = True self.centroid_plots = True time, cube, time_offset_str = lightkurve_utils.unpack_tpf( self.tpf, self.lc_name ) # noqa: E50 period_days = tce["period"].to_value(u.day) time_offset_q = getattr(exo_const, time_offset_str) epoch = tce.get_epoch(time_offset_q).to_value(u.day) duration_days = tce["duration"].to_value(u.day) if remove_transits is None: # reformat to be a blank list remove_transits = [] centroids, figs, kept_transits = cent.compute_diff_image_centroids( time, cube, period_days, epoch, duration_days, remove_transits, starloc_pix=self.starloc_pix, plot=self.diff_plots) if (self.starloc_pix is not None) and (len(self.starloc_pix) == 2): offset, signif, fig = cent.measure_centroid_shift_cat(centroids, kept_transits, self.starloc_pix, self.centroid_plots) else: offset, signif, fig = cent.measure_centroid_shift(centroids, kept_transits, self.centroid_plots) figs.append(fig) # possible improvement could be to save these as 1 long figure instead of a bunch of individual ones. self.metrics = dict(offset=offset, significance=signif) return self.metrics

 [docs] def plot(self): # pragma: no cover self.run(self.tce, self.tpf, plot=True)